ZhangXG001/Real-Time-Crop-Recognition/README.md

 If you think this work is helpful, please cite

-Nan Li, Xiaoguang Zhang,Chunlong Zhang,Huiwen Guo,Zhe Sun, and Xinyu Wu."Real-time crop recognition in transplanted fields with prominent weed growth: a visual-attention-based approach."IEEE Access, 2019, Early Access, DOI:10.1109/ACCESS.2019.2942158
+Nan Li, Xiaoguang Zhang, Chunlong Zhang, Huiwen Guo, Zhe Sun, and Xinyu Wu, “Real-time crop recognition in transplanted fields with prominent weed growth: a visual-attention-based approach,” IEEE Access, 2019, 7(1): 185310-185321, DOI: 10.1109/ACCESS.2019.2942158

 ## Acknowledgements